North Atlantic Right Whales (Eubalaena glacialis)

 - Stranding response

-To address entanglement in fishing gear, NMFS established the Atlantic Large Whale Take Reduction Team.
+To address entanglement in fishing gear, we established the Atlantic Large Whale Take Reduction Team.
 This team developed a plan to reduce the incidental serious injury and mortality of right whales, as well as humpback, fin, and minke whales in the South Atlantic shark gillnet fishery, the Gulf of Maine and Mid-Atlantic lobster trap/pot fishery, the Mid-Atlantic gillnet fishery, and the Gulf of Maine sink gillnet fishery.

 Northern Right Whale Recovery Plan (1991):